New

 Manufacturers, many of which are publicly traded companies that have shareholders to please, need to show growth.
 How do you show growth?
 You sell more cars.
 How do you sell more cars?
 You incentivize your dealer network to sell more cars by losing money on the sale of each car.

 Why does this work?
 Because investors and shareholders are more excited by growth (selling more cars), than by profits (actually making money on each car sold).
-In my estimation, these practices (waving millions of dollars in the face of dealerships to sell more cars) won’t last forever.
-It cheapens the brand, it’s “smoke and mirrors,” and it’s simply not sustainable.
+In my estimation, these practices won’t last forever.
 But, for now, that’s the way the car business works.

 Many dealerships will take losses on deals (especially towards the end of a month) in order to hit their factory incentive threshold.
 If a dealership doesn’t hit their goal set from the factory, they risk not making any money that month.

-In my career I’ve seen manufacturer incentives that pay dealerships based on what percentage of goal they attain.
+In my career, I’ve seen manufacturer incentives that pay dealerships based on what percentage of goal they attain.
 For example, let’s say a dealership has a goal of selling 100 new cars in June.
 If they attain 95 percent to 105 percent of that goal (95 to 105 cars sold), the factory will pay them $1,000 per car sold.
-If the dealership is able to attain between 105 and 115 percent of their goal the factory will pay $1,250 per car.
-If they achieve more than 115 percent of their goal, they’ll receive $1,750 per car.
+But, if the dealership is able to attain between 105 and 115 percent of their goal the factory will pay $1,250 per car.
+It can go up from there.

-Even with all this money being thrown around, new and used car sales still represent a very small (if any) profit generating segment of the dealership.
-At the end of the day new and used car sales exist to facilitate the other revenue generating areas of the dealership, the F&I office (aka the backend), and the Parts and Service department.
+Even with all this money being thrown around, car sales still represent a small profit generator for the dealership.
+At the end of the day, car sales exist to facilitate the other revenue generating areas of the dealership: the F&I office (aka the back-end), and the Service department.

 A growing area of importance for car dealerships is in the Finance and Insurance office.
 F&I, as it’s affectionately referred to, has always been an important revenue generator for car dealers, but now more than ever it’s becoming a major driver of profit.